scalar-labs/scalardl/docs/sandbox.md

 Scalar DL manages data as a set of assets.
 Each asset is identified by its `asset_id`, an arbitrary, but unique, string specified by a user to manage the asset, and consists of its change history.
 Each history item is made up of the `asset_id`, an `age` (starting from zero), and `data` at the specified age.

-Since the Sandbox is a shared environment that anyone can access, take special care when choosing appropriate names for your `asset_id`s so that they will not conflict with the `asset_id`s chosen by other user.
+Since the Sandbox is a shared environment that anyone can access, you need to take special care of choosing names for your `asset_id`s not to conflict with the `asset_id`s chosen by other users.
-One recommended way to do this is to append your username to the asset name, for example `<username>-<your-asset-name>`.
+One recommended way to do this is to append your username to the asset name, for example, `<username>-<your-asset-name>`.
-Also, the same care is needed when choosing contract binary names and contract IDs and we recommend using `<username>.<your-contract-class-name>` and `<username>-<your-contract-class-name>` respectively.
+Similarly, the same care is needed when choosing contract binary names and contract IDs and we recommend using `<username>.<your-contract-class-name>` and `<username>-<your-contract-class-name>` respectively.
+Lastly, please use Java client SDK v2.0.8 at the moment.

 ## Run the StateUpdater contract